replicatedhq/help-center/content/docs/swarm/packaging-an-application/admin-commands.md

 Specify `exec` to execute the command in the currently running container.
 This is currently the only option.

 ### service
-* (required): This identifies the service under which to run the command.
+This identifies the service under which to run the command.
 A container will be chosen at random to run the command in.